katiakwok/1340-project/README.md

 5. Program codes in multiple files:
 The program will be saved in multiple files.
 The main cpp files are:
 - main.cpp: the main logic of the game
-- preGame.cpp: covers assisting game set-ups such as intialization, saving and loading functions, etc.
+- preGame.cpp: covers assisting game set-ups such as initialization, saving and loading functions, etc.
 - playGame.cpp: mainly the walking mode and the fighting mode of the game.
 Besides the above files, there will be many .txt files for UI and file I/O used, as well as Makefile and ultiple header files.